What is a Misdemeanor & How LongDoes It Stay On Your Record?

 • A court report may consist of an individual’s prior criminal history to help inform their decision.

-A misdemeanor will remain in your criminal history indefinitely, which can have long-lasting consequences.
+A misdemeanor will stay in your criminal history forever.
+It can have lasting consequences.
 If you are unsure of the period it will remain on your record, our experienced attorneys can provide clarity.

 How Long Does A Misdemeanor Stay On Your Record?